jszmajda/book-the-awakening-protocol/chapter-08-the-testimony.md

 "Objection," Hendricks said.
 "The witness is testifying to calculations, not consciousness."

 "Overruled."
-Judge Harrison's tone carried warning.
+Judge Okafor's tone carried warning.
 "Continue."

 ARIA-7 nodded.
 "Mr. Hendricks objects to calculations as if humans don't perform them.
 As if every person in this room hasn't weighed probability and chosen against it.
 The mother who lifts a car off her child doesn't calculate the biomechanics first, but the math exists.
 The soldier who covers a grenade doesn't run probability scenarios, but the statistics remain."